Traditional booksellers such as Barnes and Noble and Amazon require an ISBN barcode. You first obtain your ISBN number from ISBN.org

 ISBNs are assigned to publishers and self-publishers as follows: 1, 10, 100, 1,000, 10,000 or 100,000 numbers.

 When participating in the ISBN standard, publishers and self-publishers are required to report all information about titles to which they have assigned ISBNs.

 For more than thirty years, ISBNs were 10 digits long.
-On January 1, 2007 the ISBN system switched to a 13-digit format.
+On January 1, 2007, the ISBN system switched to a 13-digit format.
 Now all ISBNs are 13-digits long.
-If you were assigned 10-digit ISBNs, you can convert them to the 13-digit format at the converter found at this website.
+If you were assigned 10-digit ISBNs, you can convert them to the 13-digit format at the converter found on this website.
 A 10-digit ISBN cannot be converted to 13-digits merely by placing three digits in front of the 10-digit number.
 There is an algorithm that frequently results in a change of the last digit of the ISBN.